fardad/2254_OOP345/README.md

 Please watch the videos and listen to the instructions carefully.
 As a computer science student, you must learn to be precise and exact in your work.
 Follow the instructions EXACTLY as instructed, especially the last step of the Workshop.

 Here are the Videos.
-Again, the due date for [Workshop Zero](https://youtube.com/playlist?list=PLxB4x6RkylouixUhNXf0MuwccLriA0DGC&si=cryJ9pUfUTK7jKcl) is Monday, January 15th; start your work now!!
+Again, the due date for [Workshop Zero](https://youtube.com/playlist?list=PLxB4x6RkylouixUhNXf0MuwccLriA0DGC&si=cryJ9pUfUTK7jKcl) is Wednesday, May 14th; start your work now!!

 https://youtube.com/playlist?list=PLxB4x6RkylouixUhNXf0MuwccLriA0DGC&si=cryJ9pUfUTK7jKcl